Low-Rank Mirror-Prox for Nonsmooth and Low-Rank Matrix Optimization Problems

 \item We prove that even under (standard) strict complementarity, the projected subgradient method, when initialized with a ``warm-start", may produce iterates with rank higher than that of the optimal solution.
-This phenomena further motivates our saddle-point approach.
-See Lemma \ref{lemma:negativeExampleNonSmooth}.
+This phenomenon motivates our saddle-point approach.
+See Section \ref{sec:subgradfail}.

 \item We suggest a generalized strict complementarity (GSC) condition for saddle-point problems and prove that when $g(\cdot)$ --- the objective function in Problem \eqref{nonSmoothProblem}, admits a highly popular saddle-point structure (one which captures all applications we mentioned in this paper), GSC w.r.t. an optimal solution to Problem \eqref{nonSmoothProblem} implies GSC (with the same parameters) w.r.t. a corresponding optimal solution of the equivalent saddle-point problem (the other direction always holds).
 See Section \ref{sec:smooth2Saddle}.